iterative/ldb-resources/documentation/Datasets.md

 ## Downloading

-Zip files and and gzipped tarballs are available for some public datasets.
+Zip files and and gzipped tarballs are available for some public datasets to get started and play with LDB workflows.
 These can be downloaded from the URLs provided under [Datasets](#datasets) with a browser or with a CLI tool such as [DVC](https://dvc.org/doc/install):
 ```
 dvc get-url https://remote.ldb.ai/datasets/DATASET_NAME/DATASET_NAME.zip
 unzip DATASET_NAME.zip